QianyeYang/mpmrireg/README.md

   cd mpmrireg
   pip install -r requirments.txt
   ```
+  This demo is tested on Ubuntu 18.04 (Nvidia GPU required), but the training/testing code should be compatible with Windows as well.

 ## Training
 * Please check and set up the hyper-parameters in ``./config/global_train_config.py`` and ``./config/mpmrireg_train_config.py``.
 Save your command line in a bash file, like those examples in ``./scripts/mpmrireg``.